My Day in Court

 Ms. MDL said, "Don't bother.
 I'll let the judge handle this.
 By the way, any pictures on the laptop are not admissible.
 We only accept hard copies of pictures as evidence."
 Then she gestured for me to sit down.

-I was even more shaken.
+Now I was even more shaken.
 Okay, so I'm not a lawyer.
-Is this case so serious that we have to play hardball?
+Why was this case so serious that this woman resorted to hardball?
 Ms. MDL seemed determined to extricate money out of me one way or the other.

-Given what she said, how was I supposed to prove what the houses looked like behind the fence?
+Given what MDL said, how was I supposed to prove what the two houses looked like behind the fence?
 It had never dawned on me to take pictures inside the fence, but now it seemed like a pretty good idea.
+But what good would it have done me...
+I probably would have kept the pictures on my computer.

 And how was I supposed to prove I didn't live in the house directly behind that pile of trash?
 As Ms. MDL put it, the pictures didn't prove a thing.
 Looking at the pictures, my garage could just as easily belong to the house with the trash pile.